plblum/jivs/planning/Planning Jivs-DOM.md

 - Needs at least two actual "packages": the npm package jivs-dom and a website that demonstrates it in operation. jest testing for jivs-dom is part of the jivs-dom package.
 The website is designed for end-user exploration and learning.
 - It is possible that we actually have jivs-dom and jivs-simpledom separate. jivs-dom starts from jivs-DOM_Helpers.ts and is code that can be used even when building a UI without jivs-simpleDOM approach.
 Not sure.
 Both projects could be very light and harmless to keep together.
 - We should explore that workproduct.ts file of jivs-angular.
 It attempted to do the same for Angular.
 It likely will be overhauled, both to update to recent Angular and to consume jivs-dom for some of its work.
 That is out of scope for this planning.
 The point is workproduct.ts should give some ideas to what features we'll offer in jivs-simpledom.
 - Note that jivs-simpleDom will change.
 It will be formalized.
 Up to now, we needed it to offer training via Learning Jivs.
-Yet its likely a sustainable pattern.
+Yet its likely a sustainable elementIdentifierTemplate.
 We may radically alter it too.
 Nobody is using this codebase yet.

 ## S02 Jivs-dom's version of jivs-DOM_helpers.ts
 - The entire file's concepts are likely to find a home here, even if we rename and restructure things.
 Its conceivable that we'll have a class or service with these tools.
 If its a service, it will get attached to JivsServices.